-o Click on 'Login' under 'SHARE HOLDER' tab and further Click 'forgot password?'

-- Enter User ID, select Mode and Enter Image Verification (CAPTCHA) Code and Click on 'Submit'. - In case shareholders/ members is having valid email address, Password will be sent to his / her registered e-mail address. - Shareholders/ members can set the password of his/her choice by providing the information about the particulars of the Security Question and Answer, PAN, DOB/DOI, Bank Account Number (last four digits) etc. as mentioned above. - The password should contain minimum 8 characters, at least one special character (@!#\$&\), at least one numeral, at least one alphabet and at least one capital letter. - It is strongly recommended not to share your password with any other person and take utmost care to keep your password confidential.
+- 0 Click on 'Login' under 'SHARE HOLDER' tab and further Click 'forgot password?' - Enter User ID, select Mode and Enter Image Verification (CAPTCHA) Code and Click on 'Submit'.
+0 - In case shareholders/ members is having valid email address, Password will be sent to his / her registered e-mail address. - Shareholders/ members can set the password of his/her choice by providing the information about the particulars of the Security Question and Answer, PAN, DOB/DOI, Bank Account Number (last four digits) etc. as mentioned above. - The password should contain minimum 8 characters, at least one special character (@!#\$&), at least one numeral, at least one alphabet and at least one capital letter.